mercuryworks/developers-handbook/_posts/2017-03-02-front-end-development-fonts.markdown

 ## Browser Support

-Minimum font file types to include are WOFF2 and WOFF.
-Add TTF and you've got good support as of 2017.
+Font file types to use are WOFF2 and WOFF.

-Note: Don't bother including eot or svg font file types anymore unless you need very deep browser support for old IE and iOS.
+Note: Don't bother with TTF, SVG, or EOT unless you need very deep browser support for old IE and iOS.

 ## Font Code